 Toowong to West End, St Lucia to West End

-Brisbane City Council has proposed, as part of it’s Green Bridges program, a bridge between Saint Lucia and West End and another between Toowong and West End.
-Three options have been given for each, these options to be voted on by the community (with no option for No Bridge).
+Brisbane City Council proposed, as part of it’s Green Bridges program, a bridge between Saint Lucia and West End and another between Toowong and West End.
+Three options were given for each, these options were voted on by the community (with no option for No Bridge).
 Details for each of these bridges can be found at:

 SUBMISSION TO BCC GREEN BRIDGES TEAM – Members of the community were invited to have their say with respect to the positioning of the two bridges.
 There were 2 issues that were identified,

 1. The nominated deadline which occurred during the Christmas period, and

 2. The lack of a ‘No Bridge’ option.

 At Community request the deadline was extended to the 31st March, 2021 but no change was made to the options for each bridge.